jasoncolburne/arad/documentation/design/service.md

 it probably isn't entirely necessary to decouple the database and service layer with this repository layer, but it should future-proof us if we want to change the interface to the database.

+The repository layer composes domain objects for specific use cases using the [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) of choice, SQLAlchemy, which acts on models.

+## Models

+Models are the foundational element of our application, and provide it access to state.
+They are the closest thing to the database, except maybe the SQAlchemy orm which is a pretty thin wrapper around SQL.

 ## Common code and sync

 In addition to all the services, there is a `common` service that is not invoked when the application runs, but instead